Informational, Innovative, Imaginative, Extraordinary, Picturesque

 What kinds of animals/insects Bald eagles, ospreys,

-live in Redwoods? woodpeckers, flying squirrels,
+live in Redwoods? woodpeckers, flying squirrels,beetles, yellow banana

 slugs, etc.